milvus-io/milvus/README.md

 ### Install using docker

-Use Docker to install Milvus is a breeze.
+Using Docker to install Milvus is a breeze.
 See the [Milvus install guide](https://milvus.io/docs/en/userguide/install_milvus/) for details.

 ### Build from source